-Matthew’s gospel is a very carefully structured account of Jesus’ ministry.
-Through his life, mission and five teaching discourses he proclaims the Kingdom of Heaven and teaches his disciples how to engage in it personally and corporately.
+Matthew’s gospel is a carefully structured narrative that demonstrates Jesus’ fulfilment of the Old Testament’s Messianic prophecies.
+Through five main teaching discourses, Jesus proclaims the Kingdom of Heaven and teaches his disciples how to participate in it personally and corporately.

 read more >

 Mark’s feisty narrative records the apostle Peter’s account of the impact of Jesus' life and ministry on his disciples, the crowds and the Jewish nation.
 Jesus calls his followers to deny themselves, carry their crosses and loyally follow him to death.